19 Fun Things to Do in Cairo, Egypt!

 12. Things to Do in Cairo – Visit the Baron Empain Palace

 This was by far the strangest place I visited in Cairo.
-I didn’t know much about it before I went and now, that I do, I miss my ignorance!
+I didn’t know much about it before I went, and now that I do, I miss my ignorance!
 Just google this place and read about it!
 I mean, the building itself is strange, being that it is in Cairo and has both Hindu and Grecian elements, but the story behind it is even stranger!

-I don’t believe you’ll be missing out on much if you do not visit but if you’re in the area, it could be worth checking out.
+I don’t believe you’ll be missing out on much if you do not visit, but if you’re in the area, it could be worth checking out.

 Info: Entrance is 120 LE for adults and an additional 80 LE to go to the rooftop.